code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
   :pyobject: Constellation
-  :start-at: tick
+  :end-before: tick
-  :end-at: tock

 The next two functions, ``tick`` and ``tock``, are very important for executing time-managed test suites.
 Generally, the ``tick`` function computes the current state of an application.
 Any cumbersome functions like simulations should be performed here.
 The ``tock`` function commits the state changes.
 You want this done as quickly as possible to maintain consistent timing between applications.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
   :pyobject: Constellation
-  :end-before: tick
+  :start-at: tick
+  :end-at: on_fire

 The next function, ``on_fire``, checks the current simulation time vs. a database of actual fires detected by an space-based infrared sensor.
 This function then publishes a message containing information about the fire.
 It also maintains an internal database for when fires are detected and reported, and which satellite did the detecting/reporting.